SwingDev/MEAN-starter/README.md

 * Single user attribute `isAdmin` giving user superpowers.

 ### Brief summary of API methods
-Go to `routes/user.coffee` and look at the comments
+Go to `routes/user.coffee` and look at the comments.
+You will probably have to change stuff in passwor reset controller, to match your domain, port, templates and frontend url schema.